 * Enables the use of plain assert-statements instead of the self.assert* functions.

-Gatling, an open-source load testing framework that is based on technologies like Scala, Akka and Netty is basically designed to perform load tests and analyze, measure the performance of variety of services.
+Gatling, an open-source load testing framework that is based on technologies like Scala, Akka and Netty are basically designed to perform load tests and analyze, measure the performance of the variety of services.
 The major focus of this application is to perform load tests on web applications.
 In the simplest of terms, Gatling is framed in such a way that your performance tests are treated as your Production code.
 Hence the maintenance and the automation are damn easier.
 Gatling provides excellent support, out of the box for the HTTP protocol – hence making it an ideal choice for load testing any HTTP server.
 Having said that, Gatling also ships JMS support.
 Gatling’s architecture is asynchronous as the underlying protocol is HTTP and can be implemented in a non-blocking way.

 * Gatling holds a pool of connections for each virtual user, but the most important thing is that each of these sequential requests reuses connections from the pool (by default).